Plone entrepreneur, trainer and evangelist, creator of the World Plone Day. Current board member.

 Who I am

 I work as a trainer and commercial manager at Menttes.
-In 2007 I co-founded Plone Cono Sur and for the last 3 years I have been involved in over 50 activities promoting Plone, including talks in free software conventions, free as in free beer and free speech training sessions, mini-sprints, etc. Most of these events were held in South America, though I also took part in activities in Central America, the United States and Europe.
+In 2007 I co-founded Plone Cono Sur and for the last 4 years I have been involved in over 55 activities promoting Plone, including talks in free software conventions, free as in free beer and free speech training sessions, mini-sprints, etc. Most of these events were held in South America, though I also took part in activities in Central America, the United States and Europe.
 I am one of the co-administrators of Plone Cono Sur and I have translated several documents into Spanish and written articles in blog posts and magazines.
-During the 2008-2009 period, while serving as advisor for the Board, I was able to attend its meetings and gain experience regarding Board issues.
+I was member of the Board during the 2008-2009 period and advisor during 2008-2009.
 I am also contributing to the Plone Marketing Committee and maintaining some of the 12 third-party products my company has published and currently maintains.

 Why I am interested

 I am passionate about working to promote the use of Plone worldwide and to make an impact on the foundation as a whole.
 While I contribute to all aspects of the Community, I am particularly interested in focusing on the Spanish-speaking market in particular and non-English speakers in general.
 This focus is especially evident within the many user-groups I have created and to which I contribute regularly.
 I have noticed that there is an increasing demand for volunteers within this category.
 Whenever there is a Free Software convention or similar event, I am there promoting Plone by organizing mini-courses, educating the public, and proudly spreading the word.
 Being a member of the Board would boost my credibility as a promoter and allow me to substantiate the work I do on a regular basis.
 I believe that if needed I can be an asset when it comes to securing financial support for certain projects.

 Yaoundé in Cameroon, Muchen, Roma, Boston, Los Angeles, among many others.
 I also started to look for a new World Plone Day Global Champion.